-Scott Alberts is in his fifteenth year at Truman teaching statistics.
-He also serves as director of the Office of Interdisciplinary Studies, active in the Center for Applied Statistics and Evaluation, and has previously served Truman as the Director of Interdisciplinary Studies with a short stint as interim Associate Provost.
+Scott Alberts is in his nineteenth year at Truman, teaching Statistics and Interdisciplinary Studies.
+He serves as the director of Truman’s Center for Applied Statistics and Evaluation, and has previously served Truman as the Director of Interdisciplinary Studies with a short stint as interim Associate Provost.

 He believes that statistics should be used to make the world better.
 He researches quantitative methods for measuring behavior and decision-making, and the general process of data collection as a part of real-world projects.
 He frequently serves as a consultant and evaluator to the research of others, across a wide range of disciplines.
 His previous research investigated mathematics anxiety, and looked to find ways to reduce anxiety in ways that also improve mathematics performance.

 He is also active at Trinity Episcopal Church, where he serves as the choirmaster and music coordinator.

 When not working, he likes games and puzzles, intellectual banter, good music, and bad television.